Download PDF: Jordan, Writing The Truth

 I would like to believe that the words we use to tell our inmost truths are most of all our own words, but I know better.
 The language of romantic love is notoriously clichéd, which is why pop ballads can circulate through so many kinds of bodies-across borders of gender, desire, race, nation, wealth.
 Again, a declaration of queer sexual identity, the speech-act of “coming out,” is at once achingly intimate and (sub-) culturally dictated.
 (Courtney Bender describes the “web of story,” and Joyce Flueckiger discusses a “shared narrative repertoire.”)
 So I wasn’t surprised by the simultaneity of emotion and cliché in my interviews.
 Nor did I think that the reliance on cliché meant that the emotion was faked or hollow.
 But still I was stymied in my efforts to write respectfully about the interviews.

 How could I represent the vivid voices of my conversation partners while cataloguing the repetition of rhetorical devices in what they said?
 I couldn’t bring myself to excerpt the interviews as illustrations of topical headings.
 Each interview felt to me like an integral performance.
 So I played with putting two or three columns on the page: the unedited text of the interview to the left, notes on its rhetorical ‘sources’ down the middle, to the right comments on unusual variations or combinations of motifs.
 But there was no way to read the multiple columns coherently.
 I next tried to assemble the book by alternating expository chapters with barely edited interviews, but the simultaneity of references in any one interview interrupted whatever historical story I hoped to tell about the circulation of rhetoric.
 Finally, I wondered whether I could, like a long-form journalist, make my points by telling a sequence of stories about individuals.
-Here I ran up against the first lesson learned even by hack novelists: it is very hard to write a single scene of human life without falling into narrative clichés.
+Here I ran up against the first lesson learned even by hack novelists: When Writing a novel, it is very hard to write a single scene of human life without falling into narrative clichés.
 The same cultural-linguistic forces that handed scripts to my conversation partners handed me scripts with which to explain their lives ever so tidily.
 If the intimacy in the conversations had something to do with the play of emotion and cliché, of hidden self and social stigma, ‘realism’ in a written narrative was something else again.
 What makes a narrated scene seem ‘realistic’ is not so much fidelity to an embodied event, as it is limited variation on local rules for plausibility.

 Here again I feel foolish: I am hardly reporting a discovery.
 I am only repeating what so much of the last century’s literature and literary theory makes plain.
 Narratives are artifacts constructed according to conventions.
 That insight applies to novels and to news reports, but also to the large and small stories we tell every day about ourselves.
 (Flueckiger mentions “the ethnographer’s impulse for narrative coherency.”
 The impulse arises in ethnographers because it arises in all speakers.)
 Efforts to move narratives closer to the actual flow of human experience-like the projects of the modernist novel or cinéma vérité-not only strain our sense of proper form, they strain our credulity.
 More accurate, they become less ‘realistic.’